Finch: Benchmarking Finance & Accounting across Spreadsheet-Centric Enterprise Workflows: : A Real-world Finance Accounting Workflow Benchmark

 \subsection{Dataset Construction}

-We propose a novel workflow construction pipeline grounded in the real collaborative context of emails and versioned artifacts, as illustrated in Figure~\ref{fig:labeling} (a--c).
+Echoing the existentialist dictum that existence precedes essence~\cite{sartre1946existentialism}, we argue that professional work should be observed in real-world enterprise environment before it is formally defined.
+Motivated by this perspective, we propose a novel workflow construction pipeline grounded in the authentic collaborative context of emails, versioned spreadsheets, and final deliverable spreadsheets and reports, as illustrated in Figure~\ref{fig:labeling} (a--c).
 First, we induce workflows from enterprise email threads and versioned documents, where collaborators naturally describe, discuss, and track work as part of their daily routines.
 Second, we derive workflows by analyzing changes across versioned spreadsheets, surfacing the actual data transformations and analysis steps that professionals performed.
 Third, we leverage high-quality spreadsheets and reports: we design workflows, author task instructions, and revise these spreadsheets and reports so that they serve as the input files and reference solutions.

 All annotated workflows from these different channels are consolidated into a unified schema with consistent fields (NL instruction, input files, reference outputs), and each workflow is tagged with task types (e.g., data entry/import, structuring, validation) and business types (e.g., planning and budgeting, pricing and valuation, operations, asset management).
-Note that the reference outputs include both file-based reference answers (for most generation/editing cases) and textual reference answers (for a small number of QA and summary/visualization cases).
+Note that the reference outputs may include both file-based reference answers (for most generation/editing cases) and textual reference answers (for a small number of QA and summary/visualization cases).